gojimmypi/gojimmypi.github.io/_posts/2021-08-29-RISCV-JTAG-Softcore-debugging.md

 ---
 layout: post
 title: "RISC-V JTAG Debugging"
 description: "Some notes on RISC-V debugging.
 There are JTAG interfaces avilable on many hardware devices for single-step debugging code.
-But what about a softcore CPU built on an FPGA?"
+But what about a softcore CPU"
 date: '2021-08-29'
 author: gojimmypi
 tags: